LunarLambda/libseven/doc/irq.md

 3. Interrupts are disabled in the CPSR and the mode is changed to IRQ mode.
 4. Execution is transferred to the IRQ vector at address 0x00000018.

-Once this has happened, the BIOS' IRQ handler code runs.
+Once this has been done, the BIOS' interrupt handling code runs.
 It does the following:

 1. Pushes the registers r0, r1, r2, r3, r12, and r14 (lr) to the IRQ stack.
 2. Calls the function stored in the RAM location at address 0x03FFFFFC.